huseyn0w/Laravella-CMS/README.md

 # Laravella CMS

-My CMS Project based on Laravel PHP Framework
+The CMS Project based on Laravel PHP Framework

 ## Getting Started
-Laravella CMS is the analog to such popular CMS as Wordpress, DLE, Joomla and etc, but based on framework Laravel.
+Laravella CMS is developed as analog to such popular CMS as Wordpress, DLE, Joomla and etc, but based on framework Laravel.
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine / server for using or testing it.
 See deployment for notes on how to deploy the project on a live system.

+## Installation instructions
+Soon...

+## Demo
-Demo soon...
+soon...

-## Features
+## General features
 * General CMS Features;
 * Social media authentication possibility
-* Fast working
-* Easy to extend
+* Website search possibility
+* Users with different statuses
+* REST API for posts and pages
 * Custom fields
 * Flexible template changing system
-* Multiple languages extension (soon)
+* Multiple languages possibility

+##Planning additional features
-* E-Commerce extension (soon)
+* E-Commerce extension